SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie nods.

 After the hug I lie down and open my front hooves for her.
-She lays her down down on my chest.
+She lays her head down on my chest.
 Wrapping my hooves around her, I squeeze her gently.

 We lie there together in silence, both enjoying the presence of the other.
 I close my eyes and just take in the moment.